 There are several beta-blockers available, including:

-About any medical conditions you have.
-Some medical conditions might interfere with the action of the beta-blocker, or may be made worse with a beta-blocker.
+About any medical conditions you have; some medical conditions might interfere with the action of the beta-blocker, or may worsen with a beta-blocker.
 Some beta-blockers should not be used if you have bad asthma or emphysema, extremely low blood pressure (hypotension), heart block, or slow pulse (bradycardia).

-While taking a beta-blocker, your doctor may tell you to take and record your pulse daily.
-He or she will tell you how rapid your pulse should be.
+While taking a beta-blocker, your doctor will tell you how rapid your pulse should be and may instruct you to record your pulse daily.
 If your pulse is slower than it should be, contact your doctor about taking your beta-blocker that day.

 Be sure to see your doctor on a regular basis to assess your condition.
 Your doctor will determine if the medicine is working and if there are any intolerable side effects.
 If necessary, your doctor may change the dosage.
 Don't stop taking your beta-blocker without talking to your doctor.
 Also, don't take any other drugs, including over-the-counter drugs, before talking to your doctor about the potential for adverse reactions (see below).